premierstacks/node-webpack-typescript-library-template/README.md

 ## 🌳 Project Structure (Tree)

-Below is an example of the project structure you will receive upon purchasing the Browser Webpack TypeScript App Template.
+Below is an example of the project structure you will receive upon purchasing the template.
 This allows you to see what’s included and know exactly what you are paying for:

 ```sh
 .